vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

     # .Net-Fullstack-Interview-Q
+    - Create Singleton Class in C#
-    - Write a program to reverse string (with and without Built-in finction)
+    - Reverse string (with and without Built-in finction)
-    - write a program to count duplicate value in array
+    - Count duplicate value in array
-    - write a program to calculate Date Of Birth without using DateTime.Now()
+    - Calculate Date Of Birth without using DateTime.Now()
     - Print this no 122333444455555
     - Print this no 1361015
     - Swap number without third variable (int a=5; int b=10;)